jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws.rst

     Ideally we would simply be passing the --bastion flag into the kops command above.
 However that flag is not functioning as intended at the moment.  https://github.com/kubernetes/kops/issues/2881

     Instead we need to follow this guide: https://github.com/kubernetes/kops/blob/master/docs/examples/kops-tests-private-net-bastion-host.md#adding-a-bastion-host-to-our-cluster

+    At this point there are a few public endpoints left open which need to be addressed

+    * Bastion ELB security group defaults to access from 0.0.0.0
+    * API ELB security group defaults to access from 0.0.0.0

 13. Enable dynamic storage on your Kubernetes cluster.